WilliamRADFunk/planetary-defense/README.md

 Goal of the game is to stay alive (player sphere remains unscathed) for as long as possible.</br></br>

 Score is determined by a timer.
 Every second alive adds a point to total score.

+Floating blue spheres are the repair nodes.
+Contact a barrier to this, and it will repair.